yangh567/level4-project/manual.md

 ### Part 3 : Experiment 2 : To see the classification result of gene using the feature extraction of sbs sig weights obtained from cancer classification

-- **(This is instruction of running the research file of using top 10 weighted sbs signature in each cancer to classifiy on the top 5 frequently mutated driver gene in that cancer)**
+- **(This is instruction of running the research file of using top 10 weighted sbs signature in each cancer to classify on the top 5 frequently mutated driver gene in that cancer)**

 * *1. Run "python classify_gene_type.py" under "src/classification-gene-feature-extraction" to performing the training of classifier on the gene mutation status and evaluate on the model as well as extracting signature's weights".*